ironplc/ironplc/README.md

 Contributions are very welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+## Contact

+[Create an issue](https://github.com/ironplc/ironplc/issues/new/choose) to reach out about IronPLC.

 ## Similar Projects

 * [RuSTy](https://github.com/PLC-lang/rusty) - Structured text compiler written in Rust.
 RuSTy is further along but the LGPL and LGPL licenses are difficult for industrial uses.